How does food insecurity affect the Emory community?

 Hunger and food insecurity on our campus is real.
 Between academic years 2016-17 and 2018-19, Student Intervention Services saw an 80 percent increase in the number of students requesting assisting with food-related needs.
 Food insecurity issues and concerns among students on college campuses nationwide continue to rise and Emory, unfortunately, is not an exception to this trend.

 We know food insecurity makes it hard for students to stay in class and succeed, and our goal is to help students understand and identify food insecurity, as well as making nutritious food readily available to students when they need it.

 For some Emory students, not knowing where their next nutritious meal will come from is a real challenge.
 These students lack consistent, dependable access to food (especially during school breaks) which affects the quality of their Emory education and experience.

-Student Case Management and Intervention Services at Emory University—which assists students and their families on an ongoing basis and in times of crisis, including but not limited to meeting academic, medical, financial, and social challenges—will administer the program, and oversee the purchase of grocery gift cards for students.
+Student Case Management and Intervention Services at Emory University—which assists students and their families on an ongoing basis and in times of crisis, including but not limited to meeting academic, medical, financial, and social challenges—will administer the program.

 What is food insecurity?

 Simply put, food insecurity encompasses the uncertain and inconsistent conditions that can lead to hunger.

 The U.S. Department of Agriculture (USDA) defines food insecurity as a lack of consistent access to enough food for an active, healthy life and according to Feeding America, food insecurity is “a federal measure of a household’s ability to provide enough food for every person to have an active, healthy life.”

 Whether you’re a student interested in connecting with supportive resources, or you’re referring a student you’re concerned about, making a referral to the Student Case Management team is simple.
 Complete this web form to submit a self-referral or refer a student to speak with a Case Manager.
 All referrals are kept private to the fullest extent possible by law and consistent with university policy.